daemon/log.pub.d/write/explore/metaresearch.md

 # Meta-research Notes

-Personal notes with feedback from Jimmy Lin and his research group.
+Personal notes with ideas and feedback from Jimmy Lin and his research group.
 See [his guide](https://github.com/lintool/guide) if you haven't already.

 ## Writing Style